RailCowGirl gets a lot of questions every day, and many questions gets repeated.

 Q: Where are your videos from?

 All the videos on the RailCowGirl YouTube channel are from Norway.
 Most of them are from the Bergen line and some from the Flåm railway.
+After she changed from passenger to freight trains, she has also filmed on the Southern line and Dovre line.

 Q: How many tunnels are there?